frank8922/CIM111/week3/readme.md

 Brackets is a text editor.
 While most html can be written notepad or text edit.
 More modern text editors like Brackets give you advanced options and features that make your life a little easier.

-SETTING UP YOUR WORK ENVIRONMENT

-When ever you start a new project, you should normally start with these 3 folder and your index.html file in your directory.
-The index file is the default file a server looks for in your directory.

-css or stylesheets
-images or media
-js or javascript
-index.html
-INTRO TO HTML

 ```

 <!DOCTYPE html>